-In case you somehow miss the glorious news last month, James Corden has confirmed that the Gavin and Stacey Christmas special 2019 is officially happening, causing the nation to cry a collective ‘oh my Christ!’ with excitement.
+In case you somehow miss the glorious news back in July, James Corden has confirmed that the Gavin and Stacey Christmas special 2019 is officially happening, causing the nation to cry a collective ‘oh my Christ!’ with excitement.

 — James Corden (@JKCorden) May 28, 2019

-‘There’s very, very little I can give away – suffice to say he’s a little bit tired… and he’s a dad with an almost grown-up child,’ he explained, addressing the fact that on-screen wife Stacey, played by Joanna Page, was pregnant when the third and final series ended.
+Speaking on Radio 5 Live previously, Mathew Horne, who plays Gavin, said of the return: ‘There’s very, very little I can give away – suffice to say [Gavin’s] a little bit tired… and he’s a dad with an almost grown-up child,’ he explained, addressing the fact that on-screen wife Stacey was pregnant when the third and final series ended.

 ‘I think the audience will be pleasantly surprised and warmed by what they see … I have every confidence people are going to really like it.’